 Identify existing knowledge management methodologies and best practices

-For example, KCS, or knowledge-centered service methodology is a popular set of best practices for creating and maintaining knowledge management systems.
-One theme of this knowledge methodology is the concept of continuous improvement and the double loop process; this process includes two core concepts:
+For example, the Knowledge-Centered Service (KCS) methodology is a popular set of best practices for creating and maintaining knowledge management systems.
+One theme of this knowledge methodology is the concept of continuous improvement and the double loop process: this process includes two core concepts:

 - Solve: Resolving requests, providing answers to those who need them